thecheis/Boston-Icons/README.md

 Any other use isn't officially supported.*

 ## Wiki

-There is available a little [wiki](https://github.com/heychrisd/Boston-Icons/wiki) for more info.
+There is available a little [wiki](https://github.com/heychrisd/Boston-Icons/wiki) for more info about multiple things (philosophy, production, FAQ, etc).

 ---